-In a dramatic curtain-down to a career in British TV drama, writer Dennis Potter agreed to a one-on-one final interview with Melvyn Bragg.
+In an appropriately dramatic curtain-down to a career spent pushing the envelope of British TV drama, writer Dennis Potter agreed to a one-on-one final interview with Melvyn Bragg.
 Whatever one’s opinions of Potter as an artist, the result is a gripping, moving, eye-opening first: A writer choosing the medium in which he has thrived for a final testimonial to be aired while still alive.

 In what he wryly acknowledges as an ironic coincidence, Potter was diagnosed Feb.
 14 (St. Valentine’s Day) as having incurable cancer of the pancreas and liver, and given three months to live.
 When Channel 4 topper Michael Grade told Bragg the news in mid-March, the two proposed a final interview.
 Program aired as a special in C4’s nonfiction series “Without Walls.”

 Recorded early one morning in late March, it’s an unedited version of their talk, starting with the pair entering an unadorned studio, sitting down, sipping white wine and finally leaving when Potter’s strength starts to sap.
 With a cig perpetually clenched in his arthritic hand, Potter pauses twice to quaff liquid morphine to blank out his constant pain.

 Tone is anything but maudlin.
 Looking thin but alert, Potter comes across as a man at peace with himself and his career as a cage-rattler, his only fear being that he might “die four pages too soon”– a reference to two TV dramas he’s still racing to complete, “Karaoke” (for the BBC) and “Cold Lazarus” (for C 4).

 The former is essentially finished, the latter started the day he learned of the diagnosis.